NoahS96/PyLungScan/README.md

 Contains a function to read .dicom files from a directory into a 3D array.
 Also contains a function to display the array in pyplot but cannot currently display along the z axis.

+## driver.py
+Is passed in a root directory containing patient info in each of their respective subdirectories.
+Passes these patient folders to the DicomReader and trains the neural network with the returned dicom array.
+Once sufficiently trained, the driver tests the neural network with random patient info and prints the predicted result and the expected result.

+## CNeuralNetwork.py
+Sets up the neural network with tensorflow and provides a method to train and test the network.
+Also provides a function to return the loss array.